2b2t: 2022–23: RANDAR exploit

-2023: Update to 1.19
+2023–present: Update to 1.19, Bedrock Edition support, censorship and archive project

 On August 14, 2023, 2b2t updated to Minecraft version 1.19, after running on Minecraft 1.12 for over six years.
 Several additions to the server became controversial, including resetting established terrain and a "soft item economy reset", which removed and decreased the amounts of certain items in player's inventories and storage, resulting in community backlash.

 On August 24, Hausemaster apologized and explained his decisionmaking.
 The next day he announced that the server would be rolling back to 1.12 temporarily and then updating to 1.19 without the controversial changes, and announcing an option to refund priority status for those who have paid for it and are dissatisfied with the changes.
+In December 2025, the server became cross-platform with Minecraft: Bedrock Edition, allowing players from mobile devices and video game consoles to play with users from Java Edition.

+The same month, 2b2t's rules have been updated, mandating the adherence to Xbox community guidelines and banning "builds, structures, or any other content relating to harmful ideas, hateful symbols, or hateful speech".
+Additionally, a chat filtering system was introduced, censoring profanity and potentially abusive terms in chat messages as well as on placeable in-game signs.
+GamesRadar+ opined that the rule change may have been caused by the Bedrock Edition support introduced the same month leading to an influx of new and vulnerable players, though noted that Mojang Studios pushed for similar changes earlier that year to the Java-only server MinecraftOnline, the oldest Minecraft survival server of all time.

+In May 2026, a small group of server players released a world download for the 1,000,000 by 1,000,000 block area around Spawn, consisting of 24 terabytes of 2b2t terrain data.
+These areas included 1 million square kilometres of the overworld captured with automated player accounts between November 2024 and April 2026, along with significant chunks of the Nether and End dimensions.